FilipLupaescu/website/README.md

 # website

-Learning about Git, HTML, DNS, servers and related stuff.
+Learning about Git, HTML, DNS, servers and related stuff..